ocdkerosine/kerosine-invoicing/frontend/README.md

 # Vue Invoice App

-This is the solution for [Frontend Mentor Invoice App](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
+This client is a customized template and is not meant to demonstrate my frontend abilities.

+The client is meant to serve as a gateway to the api functionalities as well as demonstrate how to multi-deploy.

  You can keep track of your personal invoices with this app.
 You can create a new invoice, save it as a draft or as pending, mark pending invoices as paid and edit any draft or pending invoices.
 Also you can filter the invoices by their draft/pending/paid status.

 You can see the [live demo here.](https://fozoglu-vue-invoice-app.surge.sh/)

-I am planning to build this as a Full Stack Web Application by adding a NodeJS/Expressjs server and Mongodb/Postgresql Database.
+This as a Full Stack Web Application with NodeJS/Expressjs server and Mongodb/Postgresql Database.

 This project is built with: